AARP Membership 2026: $11/Year Holiday Deal — What the Discount Actually Covers

 Deal Score0

-AARP membership costs $11 per year right now — but only through June 4, 2026, and only with a 5-year commitment ($55 total).
+AARP membership drops to $11 per year ($55 total) on a 5-year commitment during the program’s recurring holiday promotions — Memorial Day, July 4th, Labor Day, and Black Friday are the typical windows.
 The standard single-year rate is $20.
 The math tilts in your favor if you plan to stay past year two.

 The membership covers restaurant discounts (up to 15% at more than 7,000 locations), car rental savings (up to 30% at Avis and Budget), travel deals, and a subscription to AARP The Magazine.
 Every membership also includes a free second membership for another adult in your household — no extra charge.